-Summary: Tuberous begonia care is simple, follow a few rules in your care – direct sunlight, well-drained soil, and water.
-Soon bulbs full of colorful, showy bloom will fill a pot or hanging basket, raining color in the landscape.
+Summary: Tuberous begonia care is simple.
+Follow a few rules in your care – direct sunlight, well-drained soil, and water.
+Soon bulbs full of colorful, showy bloom will fill a pot or hanging basket, raining color on the landscape.

-Question: My mother made tuberous begonia care simple, her pots and hanging baskets of “tubular begonias” as she called them showered our patio with bloom and color during their season.
+Question: My mother made tuberous begonia care simple.
+Her pots and hanging baskets of “tubular begonias,” as she called them, showered our patio with summer bloom and color during their season.

 Answer: Growing beautiful tuberous begonias (Begonia tuberhybrida or Begonia x tuberhybrida) is not as difficult as many gardeners, especially beginners, seem to think.